DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 6 creates a script that creates a directory named holberton in the /tmp/ directory
+file 7  moves the file betty from /tmp/ to /tmp/my_first_directory